migo1/theResturant/README.md

 # 📖 [the_resturant] <a name="about-project"></a>

-This is a website that displays the menu of a resturant with a like and comment button.
+This is a website that displays the menu items of a resturant that entails pictures, description, with a like and comment button.
 The website allows users to like multiple items and also leave a comment on items

 ## 🛠 Built With <a name="built-with"></a>